Rakhyvel/Orng_old/documentation.md

 )
 ```
 ### External modifier
-Variables can optionally be declared as external.
+Variables can optionally be declared as external using `?`.
 When a variable is declared as external, it tells the Orange compiler that the variable isn't defined now, but will be at linktime.
 ```
 ? malloc::(size:Int64)->&()
 someFunction::()->() = {